 If you’re not already a Green Kid Crafts subscriber, don’t wait another day to join!
 Single-purchase boxes available, too!

-From $16.95 / month!
 Monthly boxes come with 3-4 award winning Creativity and STEM Science Kits (science, technology, engineering, and math) designed by experts around national standards to build confidence, flex creativity, and make kids smarter.
 All materials and instructions included, along with some fun extras!
 Each Discovery Box is created around an exciting new theme each month (think Dinosaurs, Safari Science, Nocturnal Animals, Backyard Science, Ocean, and Mad Scientist).
 You can cancel anytime.
 Join Green Kid now!
 Don’t want to commit to a subscription?
-We sell single-purchase Discovery Boxes, too!
+We sell single-purchase Discovery Boxes, including our gemstone excavation kit.